RulesUpdated Tuesday April 10, 2018 by Poco Mens Baseball.

 6.2) A suspended game will be played from the point at which the game was halted.
 Only the umpire may call a suspended game and at that time the umpire and both team managers will agree to the specifics of the halted game; recorded score, inning details and pitch count.
 The details will be recorded and forwarded to the league executive.
 Rosters for the continued game may not necessarily reflect the rosters for the suspended game.
 The intent when continuing play on the suspended game is to play a full seven innings.

 6.3) There is a 5 run limit per inning with the exception of the last inning being an open inning.
 An over the fence home run does count, and all runs count even in excess of the five run limit.
 In the playoffs the run limit is not in effect.

-6.4) Only the umpire or scheduler can decide on rainouts or cancel a game.
-All players must be present at the diamond regardless of the weather unless the umpire or scheduler has determined ahead of time that the game will not take place.
+6.4) Only the umpire or team managers can decide on rainouts or cancel a game.
+All players must be present at the diamond regardless of the weather unless it’s determined ahead of time that the game will not take place.
 Team managers must communicate and make the decision to call the game off due to weather a minimum of 2 hours before game time .
 They must also notify the umpire coordinator and scheduler of the cancellation.

-6.5) A rainout will be made up at a time determined by the Scheduler.
+6.5) Any rainout or cancellation will be made up at a time determined by the Scheduler.

 6.6) In the event of a tie game at the end of seven innings, an eighth inning will be played to determine a winner.
 The eighth inning will be played using the international tie breaking format.
 The top of the eighth will begin with the visiting team putting their last two recorded outs on second base and first base respectfully.
 Three outs are required.
 The home team finishes the bottom of the eighth in the same manner.
-If the game is still tied after eight, the game will be declared a tie (with the exception of a playoff game, in which a winner of each game must be determined)
+If the game is still tied after eight, the game will be declared a tie.

 Section 7 - Field maintenance and team dugouts